How to use an inhaler - no spacer

 - Breathe out all the way.
 Try to push out as much air as you can.

 - Hold the inhaler with the mouthpiece down.
 Place your lips around the mouthpiece so that you form a tight seal.

 - As you start to slowly breathe in through your mouth, press down on the inhaler one time.

 - Keep breathing in slowly, as deeply as you can.

 - Take the inhaler out of your mouth.
 If you can, hold your breath as you slowly count to 10.
 This lets the medicine reach deep into your lungs.

 - Pucker your lips and breathe out slowly through your mouth.

-- If you are using inhaled, quick-relief medicine (beta-agonists), wait about 1 minute before you take your next puff.
-You do not need to wait a minute between puffs for other medicines.
+- If you are using inhaled, quick-relief medicine (beta-agonists), wait 1 to 2 minutes before you take your next puff.
+You do not need to wait between puffs for other medicines.

 - Put the cap back on the mouthpiece and make sure it is firmly closed.